 A trained mediator and member of the International Trademark Association (INTA) Trademark Mediators Network, Ms. Pearson has a keen interest in alternative dispute resolution.
 She has successfully resolved numerous disputes through mediation, arbitration and favorable settlements.
 Because she endeavors to find sensible business solutions to legal problems, she has also assisted clients in negotiating and drafting asset purchase agreements, intellectual property licenses and transfers, coexistence agreements and other commercial agreements.

 Ms. Pearson was singled out as one of the Top 20 Most Influential Women in IP by Law 360 in 2014.
-She received Lexology’s 2013 Client Choice Guide Award in the Intellectual Property: Trademarks category for New York.
+She received Lexology’s 2013 and 2015 Client Choice Guide Award in the Intellectual Property: Trademarks category for New York.
 World Trademark Review’s WTR 1000 Definitive Guide to Trademark Legal Services rated Lisa as one of the top trademark litigators in New York (2011-2015), describing her as “a formidable trial lawyer with profound knowledge of the law and an eye to the bigger picture” and “one of the greats in the industry.”
 She is ranked as a New York “Super Lawyer” in Intellectual Property and Intellectual Property Litigation (2007-2014) and a “Top 50 Women New York Super Lawyer” (2013-2014) by Super Lawyers magazine, as well as a Top Rated Lawyer in Intellectual Property Law and one of New York’s Women Leaders in the Law (2012-2014) by American Lawyer Media/Martindale-Hubbell, and an IP Star (2013-2015) and a Top 250 Women in IP (2014) by Managing Intellectual Property magazine.

 Ms. Pearson has also been recognized as a leading copyright and trademark litigator by Legal 500 (2007-2014) and Euromoney’s Guide to the World’s Leading Trade Mark Law Practitioners (2012 and 2014) and IP Stars-Top 250 Women in IP (2013-2014); The International Who's Who of Trademark Lawyers (2011-2014); Legal Media Group’s Expert Guide to the World’s Leading Women in Business Law (2010-2014) and Expert Guides: Trademark (2014).
 In 2009, Ms. Pearson received a prestigious Burton Award for excellence in legal writing.
 Ms. Pearson is AV® Preeminent rated by Martindale-Hubbell.*